-What are the NSW granny flat requirements?
+What are the NSW council requirements for granny flats?

 No council approval needed to build a granny flat on your property!